 The words "even" and "odd" have several meanings in mathematics.
-If we're talking about numbers, an even number is a number that is divisible by 2 with nothing left over.
+If we're talking about numbers, an even number is an integer that's divisible by 2 with nothing left over.
 Yes, it's a major bummer when there are no leftovers, but even numbers aren't really that delicious in the first place, so it's not a huge loss.

-If we were to continue filling in this table in both directions forever, we would get all the even numbers.
+If we were to continue filling in that list in both directions forever, we would get all the even numbers.
 Although, since there's an infinite amount of them, we'd need an awfully long scroll bar over there →

-Every natural number must be either even or odd.
-If we pick any number and divide it by 2, we will either have 0 left over or 1 left over.
+Every integer must be either even or odd, 'cause every integer is either divisible by 2 or not divisible by 2.
 There are no other possibilities.
 And that's not just us being pessimistic.
 It's a fact, yo.